Wharton Private Equity Professor; Professor of Finance; Director, Joshua J. Harris Alternative Investments Program, The Wharton School

 Professor Yilmaz’s research focuses on corporate finance, alternative investments, and political economy.
 Recently, he has written on corporate governance, credit rating agencies, hedge funds, private equity, security design, short-selling constraints, corporate bankruptcy, and banks’ internal risk models.
 His earlier articles appeared in leading academic journals including the top three in the field: Econometrica, American Economic Review, and Journal of Political Economy.

 Professor Yilmaz has designed a number of courses in corporate finance and alternative investments.
 He currently teaches courses on mergers and acquisitions, private equity, corporate bankruptcy, and European financial markets.
-He also leads the Wharton School’s Alternative Investments Initiative.
+He also leads the Wharton School’s Joshua J. Harris Alternative Investments Program.
 Outside of Wharton, he is actively involved in asset management.

 Read full faculty bio on Wharton website